Massacre of Phocaea: Background

 In 1914, the Ottoman Empire had just emerged from the disastrous Balkan Wars, in which it had lost most of its European territories, except for Eastern Thrace, to the Christian Balkan League.
-Several tens of thousands of Balkan Muslims were streaming into the Empire as refugees.
+Hundreds of thousands of Balkan Muslim refugees began streaming into the Empire.

 At the same time tensions mounted with the Kingdom of Greece over possession of the islands of the northeastern Aegean, which Greece had captured during the wars.
 In February 1914, the Great Powers decided that Greece would keep most of them, a decision that the Ottoman government rejected.
 A Greco-Ottoman naval race was the result, with threats of war over the issue of the islands.
 In this atmosphere, the Greek population of the Ottoman Empire became a target of the Young Turk Ottoman government, from a press campaign against them, limitations to the autonomy of their educational institutions, the imposition of military service, as well as various financial measures, culminating in a boycott of Greek-owned businesses.

 The Young Turk leadership began implementing ethnic cleansing policies in the spring of 1914.
 The Greek communities of the Aegean region of Anatolia and Eastern Thrace were targeted, facing boycott, intimidation, attacks by irregulars and massacre.
 Some communities had the opportunity to avoid death by converting to Islam.
-In the Aidin Vilayet, on the Aegean coast of Anatolia, a total of 8,000–10,000 armed irregulars (bashi-bazouks) were operating as part of this campaign.
+In the Aidin Vilayet, on the Aegean coast of Anatolia, a total of 8,000–10,000 armed irregulars were operating as part of this campaign.
 According to reports submitted by the Danish consul of nearby Smyrna, Alfred Van de Zee, these groups were financed and run by the Ottoman state.

+Life before the attack

+The French engineer and archaeologist Félix Sartiaux, who was in the town with his excavation team, provides a vivid account of life in Phocaea before the attack.
+He reports that the Greek population of Phocaea numbered just over 7,000, while the nearby settlement of New Phocaea had slightly more than 6,500 Greeks.
+The Phocaean Kaza (an administrative division of the Ottoman Empire, similar to district) had a total population of around 20,000, of which around 80% were Greeks.

+Sartiaux describes a peaceful coexistence between the communities.
+The residents, both Turks and Greeks, lived quietly and worked as farmers, fishermen, or laborers in the nearby saltworks, with no notable conflicts between them.